Aerial view of flooding in downtown Montpelier, Vermont, July 2023

 River Corridors

 River corridors defined by State of Vermont ANR.
 Shaded areas show mapped flood-prone river corridors.
-Many underfunded towns overlap these high-risk zones.
+Many underserved towns overlap these high-risk zones.

 Total Risk (Expected Annual Loss)